-The thermal infrared (TIR) part of the spectrum contains useful spectral signatures of O3 and CO amongst other gases.
+The thermal infrared (TIR) part of the spectrum contains useful spectral signatures of $O_3$ and CO amongst others.
 Satellite instruments make day and night retrievals of these species using radiation that is sensitive to the emission from the Earth's surface and to absorption and emission from the atmosphere.
-Because these latter processes depend on the vertical profiles of pressure, temperature, and concentration of the target gas itself, it is possible to derive some vertical profile information from nadir measurements.
+Because these latter processes depend on the vertical profiles of pressure, temperature and concentration of the target gas itself, it is possible to derive some vertical profile information.
 The generally low thermal contrast between the surface and near-surface atmosphere limits the measurement sensitivity to the PBL, and characterization of the surface and cloud cover are both important for good retrievals.
-There are also spectral signatures of CO and O3 in the near-IR (NIR), in addition to features for the CO2 and CH4 greenhouse gases.
+There are also spectral signatures of CO and $O_3$ in the near-IR (NIR), in addition to features for the $CO_2$ and $CH_4$ greenhouse gases.
 At these wavelengths, measurements primarily make use of backscattered solar radiation.
 Although characterization of the surface reflection is again important for good retrievals, total column retrievals are almost uniformly sensitive to the atmospheric gas profile, including the PBL.

-The first TIR technique used to measure a trace gas from space, gas filter correlation radiometry (GFCR), provides high effective spectral resolution, discrimination of the spectral signatures of interest and good signal-to-noise.
-GFCR was the basis of the Measurement of Air Pollution from Space (MAPS) instrument that measured column CO and flew on several space shuttle flights in the 1980s and 1990s.
+The first TIR technique used to measure a trace gas from space was gas filter correlation radiometry (GFCR), provides high effective spectral resolution, discrimination of the spectral signatures of interest and good signal-to-noise.
+GFCR was the basis of the MAPS instrument that measured column CO and flew on several Space Shuttle flights in the 1980s and 1990s.
 The technique is also used for retrieval of CO tropospheric profiles by the MOPITT instrument on the Terra satellite launched in 1999.
 Because these retrievals rely on thermal contrast between the surface and atmosphere, the measurement is primarily sensitive to two broad layers of CO in the lower and upper free troposphere, and PBL CO is not entirely measured.
 Since its launch, MOPITT has since been joined by several other satellite instruments with capability to measure free troposphere CO.
-CO retrievals using the NIR spectral band have been demonstrated by SCIAMACHY instrument and recently by MOPITT.
+Total column CO retrievals using the NIR spectral band have been demonstrated by the ENVISAT/SCIAMACHY that was launched in 2002 and more recently by MOPITT.

 The TES Fourier transform TIR spectrometer was launched in 2004 aboard the Aura satellite.
 In addition to measurements of CO and other species of interest for atmospheric composition studies, TES makes the key measurement of tropospheric O3.
-Sounding tropospheric ozone directly in the infrared requires spectral resolution on the order of 0.1 cm-1 or better and signal-to-noise characteristics of at least several hundred.
+Sounding tropospheric ozone directly in the infrared requires spectral resolution of at least 0.1 cm-1, and signal-to-noise characteristics of at least several hundred.
 Sensitivity to the lower layers of the atmosphere is again primarily influenced by thermal contrast and also ozone amount.
-Comparisons of TES measurements to sondes and analysis of degrees of freedom of signal illustrate that TES has sufficient resolution to differentiate the upper and lower troposphere.
-Regular CO measurements are now underway with AIRS and IASI.
+Comparisons of TES measurements to sondes and analysis of degrees of freedom of signal illustrates that TES has sufficient resolution to differentiate the upper and lower troposphere.